Dog Bites Demand Strong Legal Action

 In most cases, the police will investigate your dog bite.
 Insurance companies representing the person who owns the dog also often get involved quickly in your investigation.
 Typically, the dog owner's homeowner insurance will cover a dog bite injury.

 No, you may torpedo your claim if you talk about your case with the insurance company for the at-fault party.
 It's best not to answer questions from an insurance adjuster.
 Refer them to an attorney.
-If you haven't hired one, contact our firm as soon as possible.
-We can handle the adjuster for you.
-Once you tell insurance companies you have hired a lawyer, they must contact us directly and not attempt to obtain information from you.

 In most cases, the insurance company for the dog owner will compensate injury victims.
 An experienced attorney can negotiate on your behalf to maximize your claim.

-We recommend speaking with an attorney about any offer you might receive.
+Speak with an attorney about any offer you might receive.
 An experienced lawyer can evaluate your claim and discuss whether it's in your best interest to accept the offer.
 In many cases, insurance companies make initial low-ball offers.
 Through negotiations, an accomplished attorney can help you maximize your compensation.

 Yes.
 Insurance companies don't want people to know that they can ask for more money than the initial offer for their dog bite.
 Injury victims can - and should - negotiate for more money.
 That's why you need an experienced attorney on your side who understands the system and knows how to get results.